|

 higher the curve throughout the distance range to the corner of

-the image (towards right in the graph), the better contrast the
+the image (toward right in the graph), the better contrast the

 lens exhibits.
 The MTF values for the higher spatial frequency